30 Nighttime Habits That Could Make You Wake Up Fatter

 We've all done it before, but when you make it a habit, falling asleep on the couch can interfere with your sleep schedule.
 You'll end up waking up in the middle of the night and trudging up to bed—disrupting your restful night's sleep in the process.

 You Forgo Showering Until Morning

-If your nightly bathroom routine only includes brushing your teeth, you’re missing out on a one of the 30 Things to Do 30 Minutes Before Bed to Lose Weight.
-And that’s showering.
-UCLA researchers discovered that temperature drops were an important sleep cue for our paleolithic ancestors after studying some of the world’s last remaining hunter-gatherer tribes.
+If your nightly bathroom routine only includes brushing your teeth, you're missing out on one of the bset things to do 30 Minutes before bed to lose weight.
+And that's showering.
+UCLA researchers discovered that temperature drops were an important sleep cue for our paleolithic ancestors after studying some of the world's last remaining hunter-gatherer tribes.
 Rather than standing outside and feeling the drop in temperature as the sun sets, this same temperature drop is mimicked when you take a hot shower and then cool off upon drying.
 The temperature dip might make your pound-shedding shuteye deeper and could help you fall asleep faster.